taskcluster/taskcluster-retrospectives/retrospectives/2018-01-18-spring-cleaning-url-change.md

   - 2018-01-18 15:11:14 UTC ::::: jhford discovers that the error message indicates "URL does not validate" which points to the `allowedPatterns` configuration
   - 2018-01-18 15:19:22 UTC ::::: roll back queue deployment based on coincidence of time
   - 2018-01-18 15:27:42 UTC ::::: trees re-opened
+  - 2018-01-22 15:00ish UTC ::::: pmoore deploys queue, not realising code had not been reverted, and causes tree closure (philor closes trees) - pmoore rolls back in heroku, dustin pushes revert in queue

 ## Fallout